-Learn how to use SAS code (PROC HTTP) to read and write files from your Microsoft OneDrive.
+Learn how to use SAS code (PROC HTTP) to read and write files from your Microsoft OneDrive, Microsoft Teams or SharePoint Online.
 You'll learn how to create a Microsoft Office 365 app, connect to it with SAS, and automate the integration with your office productivity environment.

 SAS Technical Support has had several requests from customers who want to use SAS® software to help download their files from a website when there is no application programming interface (API) to do it.
 This post shows how to automate downloads using PROC HTTP and DATA step, and how to use the HTTP DEBUG statement.

 At SAS, we love data.
 Data is central to our corporate vision: to transform a world of data into a world of intelligence.
 We're also famous for enjoying M&Ms, but to us they are more than a sweet snack.
 They're also another source of data.
 My colleague Pete Privitera, with